Cipher7/OSEP/Advanced Antivirus Evasion/README.md

 Below we can see the interface with the attached process.
 The process execution is paused.
 Now let us set a breakpoint at the WriteFile Function.
 The breakpoint will be encountered when the process writes something to the file.

+> *bp* is used to set breakpoint
+> *kernel32* is the dynamic link library(DLL) which exports the *WriteFile* function
+> *WriteFile* is the function that gets called when anything is written onto the disk
+> *g* is used to resume the execution after the breakpoint has been hit
+> *p* is used to step through a single assembly instruction at a time
+> *r* is used to view all registers

 ![write-file-breakpoint](./images/Windbg/create-breakpoint.png)

 Now resume the execution.
-Write something on notepas to ttrigger the breakpoint.
+Write something on notepad to trigger the breakpoint.

 ![breakpoint-hit](./images/Windbg/breakpoint-hit.png)